Welcome to the Magical World of Animal Communication!

 Should I choose a live one-to-one session or a written transcript?

 Many communicators offer both options; some will only carry out written correspondence, others prefer to work live and one-to-one every time.
-It is a personal preference; in my practice I use written transcripts as blueprints or master documents for any subsequent work that is carried out, so I offer both but it is always best to check with the communicator first.
+It is a personal preference; in my practice I use video transcripts as blueprints or master documents for any subsequent work that is carried out but it is always best to check with the communicator first.

 I am still not certain I believe in all this stuff!